gdmarmerola/gdmarmerola.github.io/_posts/2016-01-01-my-first-ml-blog.md

 ---
 layout: post
-title: A blog for sharing thoughts and experiments I do in my spare time
+title: A blog for sharing my thoughts and experiments
 mathjax: true
 summary: Very happy to start a blog where I share my ideas with the community.
 ---